-What are the Risk/s Identified? segments that utilize

-environmentally safe refrigerants;

-• To establish and review

-• Product safety and life Environmental, Health & Safety

-Manufacturing resources (EH&S) goals and make them

-and waste management integral parts of our business plan

-and demonstrate to continually

-What are the Opportunity/ies improve our environmental,

-Identified? occupational health & safety

-performance;

-Consistent with the core value, the o Minimize pollutants in

-prioritization of EH&S in our manufacturing processes to the

-business provides our employees best practicable levels and

-a safe and hazard-free workplace prevention of pollution;

-where we continuously promote • Optimize natural resources in the

-good health, a healthy lifestyle, design, manufacture, use and

-and an environment that fosters disposal of products and delivery

-balanced well-being. of services;

-• Commitment of the means and

-Opportunity for current and new resources necessary to direct,

-products to strengthen recognition support, monitor and maintain

-of CIC's brands. accountability for EH&S

-performance;

-Achievement of enterprise • Integrate EH&S in new product

-objectives through partnerships development and influence

-with persons and entities that contractors and suppliers to

-value EH&S commitments. improve EH&S performance.

-Contribution to household and • EH&S Management System.
-The

-business cost savings due to CIC group has in place an EH&S

-introduction of products.
-Management System to effectively

-manage the impact of its activities on

-EH&S for employees and

-consumers.
-EH&S governance are

-closely linked to its business

-planning cycle and accountability for

-which are imposed on all levels of

-the organization.
+- segments that utilize environmentally safe refrigerants; - To establish and review Environmental, Health & Safety (EH&S) goals and make them integral parts of our business plan and demonstrate to continually improve our environmental, occupational health & safety performance; - Minimize pollutants in manufacturing processes to the best practicable levels and prevention of pollution; - Optimize natural resources in the design, manufacture, use and disposal of products and delivery of services; - Commitment of the means and resources necessary to direct, support, monitor and maintain accountability for EH&S performance; - Integrate EH&S in new product development and influence contractors and suppliers to improve EH&S performance. - EH&S Management System.
+The CIC group has in place an EH&S Management System to effectively manage the impact of its activities on EH&S for employees and consumers.
+EH&S governance are closely linked to its business planning cycle and accountability for which are imposed on all levels of the organization.

-The Company prepares an EH&S

-Annual Plan to identify key

-initiatives, actions or strategies to

-achieve the goals and regulatory and
+The Company prepares an EH&S Annual Plan to identify key initiatives, actions or strategies to achieve the goals and regulatory and company requirements.

-company requirements.

-The assessment process identifies

-and ranks EH&S risks, the
+The assessment process identifies and ranks EH&S risks, the

 appropriate regulatory and company requirements, and corresponding strategy to eliminate, prevent or control the risk; identifies the responsible parties for addressing the risk; and identifies an estimated completion date.

 When risks have been identified and prioritized, activities to eliminate, prevent or control the risk will be developed, responsible person to complete the activities assigned in the document and distributed to all concerned by the EH&S Manager.
 Those risks that have the greatest potential for adverse effects will receive the highest ranking and be addressed first.
 Lower priority risks will be evaluated for applicability to the operation and addressed as resources permit.
-Control measures, such as policies, programs, procedures, standard work, engineering controls, etc., will be used when technological options are not available or cost prohibitive.
+Control measures, as policies, such programs, procedures, standard work, engineering controls, etc., will be used when technological options are not available or cost prohibitive.
 The Oversight Steering Committee will monitor progress towards completion dates to ensure timely close out of all identified corrective actions.

 For activities that have the potential to create a significant risk to human health or the environment, additional requirements such as EH&S Cardinal Rules and standard work covering requirements for monitoring equipment and process have been developed.
 Emerging issues of major significance will be evaluated and addressed based on their assigned priority.

-The Company, through its Products Solution Division under CCAC and CDI, integrates EH&S into the planning and design, as well as modification of processes, operations or building layouts in accordance with the corresponding risks identified on the hazard assessment document.
-Where appropriate, the following considerations will be integrated into the product development and procurement processes: o Potential impacts on the environmento Potential impacts on the environmento Operation and maintenance o Efficiency in the consumption of energy and natural resources o Ability to recycle, reuse and dispose of safelyRegular EH&S Training is conducted to enable employees to acquire the appropriate EH&S skills and knowledge to perform their job Interview of perform their jet functions.
+The Company, through its Products Solution Division under CCAC and CDI, integrates EH&S into the planning and design, as well as modification of processes, operations or building layouts in accordance with the corresponding identified on the hazard assessment document.
+Where appropriate, the following considerations will be integrated into product development and procurement processes:

+- o Potential impacts on the environment

+- Potential impacts on health and safety

+- o Operation and maintenance

+- Efficiency in the consumption of energy and natural resources

+- Ability to recycle, reuse and dispose of safely

+Regular EH&S Training is conducted to enable employees to acquire the appropriate EH&S skills and knowledge to perform their job functions.

 Communication program consists of activities for conveying EH&S issues, information and awareness.
-Mandatory communications include: Communication of EHS Cardinal Rules Posting or providing information as required by EH&S Cardinal Rules Reporting of EH&S information and incidents as required Communicating relevant EH&S Alerts, Tool Box topics, Bulletins, and similar awareness advisories Results of incident investigations, audits, inspections, new or revised rules or procedures, the annual EH&S plan, EH&S performance, new or revised training, etc.
+Mandatory communications include:

+- o Communication of EHS Cardinal Rules - Posting or providing information as required by EH&S Cardinal Rules - Reporting of EH&S information and incidents as required - Communicating relevant EH&S Alerts, Tool Box topics, Bulletins, and similar awareness advisories - Results of incident investigations, audits, inspections, new or revised rules or procedures, the annual EH&S plan, EH&S performance, new or revised training, etc.